 Software development in the today’s world depends on two things, namely – our own source code and additional binary components.
-Binary components to understand it perfectly, it can be understood as the output of any intermediate step in your actual development process.
+Binary components to understand it perfectly, it can be understood as the output of an intermediate step in your actual development process.
 Most common examples for the binary components are the JAR, WAR, EAR packages in the Java world and these can vary as we vary with the Programming language itself.
-Most of the Organizations would want to setup their DevOps process based on their build tool and then comes the need of a Repository Management tool that handles all such requirements.
+Most of the Organizations would want to set up their DevOps process based on their build tool and then comes the need for a Repository Management tool that handles all such requirements.
 There are various kinds of options available in the market that can take up the responsibilities of a Repository Manager (either we can choose for a free open source version or we could go pro with a paid version, this helps mature the whole DevOps process in your Organization).

 With this common understanding let us now go through the various available options that we can see in the DevOps space of Repository Management.